TXH2020/MainRepo/Projects/ESP8266-IOT/readme.md

 Credits to: Arduino tutorial from Spoken Tutorial.org.
 They performed the connection using ESP8266 01 Wifi Module.
 However I have used the ESP8266(NodeMCU) for this purpose because the Wifi Module is problematic.

+The feed.csv file basically consists of the sensor readings exported from the Web Dashboard in the form of a CSV file.